Acktarius/conceal-assistant/README.md

 # Conceal-Assistant

 ## Allows the user after authentification to check the status of node and mining services, and to activate or deactivate those services.
-Conceal-Assistant is designed for CCX-Box, therefore it has been originily developed to run on Linux, however since version 1.2.0 it is compatible for Windows users.
+Conceal-Assistant is designed for CCX-Box, therefore it has been originily developed to run on Linux, however since version 1.2.0 it is also compatible on Windows.
 Any how, since it's a web server type of application, it can be consulted from any other device on the same local network using other OS(windows, mac,  arch ...)

-**Four miner templates are available for purpose of guidance , and if used, would be mining to Conceal Network donation address**
+**Four miner templates are available for purpose of guidance , and if used, would be mining to [Conceal Network](https://conceal.network) donation address**

 ## Linux
 ### Node service shall be named: ccx-guardian.service
-### Mining service shall be named: ccx-mining.service ^(1)^
+### Mining service shall be named: ccx-mining.service[^1]

 Node.JS, NPM, and Nodemon are required, sensors is needed to get Gpu temp and power info :